googleforgames/agones/site/content/en/docs/Guides/Client SDKs/_index.md

 This function retrieves the current count for a specified Counter in the game server.
 This returns `-1` an `error` if the key is not predefined.

-{{< alert title="Note" color="info">}}
-The retrieved count may not always represent the most up-to-date value.
-Changes to Counters can occur through Game Server Allocation Actions as well as the SDK, so this count may not always be accurate as it could be reading cached data.
-However, count will be eventually consistent when coming back to the SDK.
-{{< /alert >}}

 #### Alpha().SetCounterCount(key, amount)